-- Do not attempt to adjust the driver's seat while the vehicle is moving. - Do not adjust the tilt steering while the vehicle is moving. - The driver must be familiar with all gauges, instruments, switches, and indicators on the instrument panel before driving.
+- 1. Do not attempt to adjust the driver's seat while the vehicle is moving. - 2.
+Do not adjust the tilt steering while the vehicle is moving. - 3.
+The driver must be familiar with all gauges, instruments, switches, and indicators on the instrument panel before driving as shown in Figure 2-1.